 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done in women to see if miglustat could increase the chance for miscarriage.
-Studies in animals found a greater chance of pregnancy loss at doses around twice as much as would be used in women.
+Studies have not been done in humans to see if miglustat could increase the chance for miscarriage.
+Studies in animals found a greater chance of pregnancy loss at doses around twice as much as would be used in human therapy.